element-hq/element-web/docs/cypress.md

 ### Joining a Room
 Many tests will also want to start with the client in a room, ready to send & receive messages.
 Best way to do this may be to get an access token for the user and use this to create a room with the REST API before logging the user in.
+You can make use of `cy.getBot(synapse)` and `cy.getClient()` to do this.

 ### Convenience APIs
 We should probably end up with convenience APIs that wrap the synapse creation, logging in and room creation that can be called to set up tests.

+### Using matrix-js-sdk
+Due to the way we run the Cypress tests in CI, at this time you can only use the matrix-js-sdk module exposed on `window.matrixcs`.
+This has the limitation that it is only accessible with the app loaded.
+This may be revisited in the future.

 ## Good Test Hygiene
 This section mostly summarises general good Cypress testing practice, and should not be news to anyone